 Replace your ceiling lamp with a large fan lamp.
 Energy-efficient and often quieter and more pleasant than the power-consuming air conditioning.
 Just like the Spaniards, make handy use of the persianas (roller shutters) to keep out the sun or insulate from the cold.
 Many households also heat with butane gas bottles, which is by far the cheapest (often also the water boiler).

 Energy tip: Landlords can have a system installed where the air conditioning cannot be turned on with the windows open.
-You can also instal certain systems that shut off automatically after a certain amount of hours.
+You can also install certain systems that shut off automatically after a certain amount of hours.

 Internet, landline and mobile